Terminal State¶

 Detached¶

-The terminal is running but no supervisor is currently attached.
+The terminal is running but no client is currently attached.

 Characteristics: